 Sustainable Factor Investing: Where Doing Well Meets Doing Good

 This paper investigates the impact of ESG integration on systematic factors in Australia.
-Whilst negative screening leads to inferior performance, simultaneously exploiting ESG scores with quality, momentum and size characteristics outperforms standard factor strategies.
-The outperformance is more pronounced during periods of slow growth, high inflation, credit-spread and market volatility.
-Furthermore, integrating E, S or G ratings individually only leads to improved risk-adjusted performance in quality and momentum strategies.
-Finally, we find that forcing portfolio diversification across sectors leads to inferior factor performance.
-Since ESG integration increases portfolio tilts to higher scoring industries, managers should clearly communicate the opportunity costs arising from mandated sector diversification.
+Whilst negative screening leads to inferior performance, simultaneously exploiting ESG scores with past returns significantly improves the Sharpe ratio and the crash risk profile of the momentum strategy.
+Such outperformance is more pronounced during periods of slow growth, high inflation and high credit-spreads.
+The improved performance, which originates from the governance dimension, can be explained by sector tilts driven by ESG integration.
+Moreover, since forcing allocations across industries leads to inferior factor performance while ESG integration no longer delivers improvements, managers should clearly communicate the opportunity costs arising from mandated sector diversification.
 Overall, our findings suggest that sustainable factor investing not only allows asset-owners to include their ethical preferences while offering strong potential for wealth generation, but also provides asset managers with the opportunity to mitigate risk.

 JEL Classification: G11, G30, Q56